 - include greater breadth than non-honors course sections

 - incorporate enrichment opportunities to students and faculty

 - utilize flexible approaches that accommodate different learning styles

 - analyze their own and others’ assumptions

 Most students entering the Honors program will do so upon admission to the university.
 Students are admitted to the Honors Program based on screenings by the admissions office including consideration of high school GPA, standardized test scores, and rigor of high school curriculum.
-THERE IS NO SEPARATE APPLICATION FOR THE HONORS PROGRAM FOR STUDENTS ENTERING UPON ADMISSION TO THE UNIVERSITY.
+There is no separate application for the Honors Program for students applying for admission to the University.

 Other students may apply for acceptance after matriculation, only during their first year at UMW.
 Traditional first-year students must have a 3.20 overall UMW GPA or higher and a letter of recommendation from UMW faculty.
-Click here for the application for current UMW students to apply (application_f13) This only applies to students after matriculation to UMW.
+This only applies to students after matriculation to UMW.
 Students entering after matriculation will be required to successfully complete Honors First-year Seminar, the Project Design Seminar, the Capstone experience and the mentored service project, in order to be awarded University Honors.
 The 6 credit per year requirement and minimum of 8 co-curricular events before graduation will also apply to these students for those semesters in which they are part of the Honors program.
 Exceptions to these policies can be made by the Honors committee/director in extraordinary circumstances.